Photo:

 Discover a new hobby or share one with a new friend.

-For those who like to move their legs without direct contact with the ground, cycling is a popular way to stay active.
+For those who like (relatively) low-impact sports, cycling is a popular way to stay active.

 Moreover, Japan is a nation of bike riders.
 While bikes are generally used as a way of commuting, there are recreational enthusiasts all over.
 And the more outside of the city you are, the more likely you will find beautiful cycling spots.
-This makes it one of the better options to find social groups even if you are outside of a big city like Tokyo or Osaka.
+This makes it easier to find fitness groups in Japan, even if you are outside of a big city.

-• Tokyo Cycling Club: more of a general forum for cycling enthusiasts in Japan.
+• Tokyo Cycling Club: A general forum for cycling enthusiasts in Japan.
 It can be a good place to meet fellow cyclers, buy a bike or find races near you.

-• Half Fast Cycling Tokyo: is a more casual and social gathering of cyclists based in Tokyo.
+• Half Fast Cycling Tokyo: A casual gathering of cyclists based in Tokyo.
 They host volunteer-run cycling gatherings of all levels.

 • Cycling groups in Japan | Meetup: Meetup has resources for cyclists of all levels to find a group in Japan.